nsouzaco/tesla-alert/README.md

-# stalking-elon
+# Stalking Elon Musk
-Python script that sends the user a text message with the latest tweet from Elon Musk
+Python script that sends the user a text message with the latest tweet from Elon Musk.